checklist/checklist-support/docs/teams/team-members.md

 ### Runner

 Team runners are responsible for triggering (running) templates manually.
-They can do so from the Dashboard where they can view all team templates which are marked with a "star".
+They can do so from the Dashboard where they can view all team templates that are marked with a "star".
 This is on both desktop and mobile apps.

 ### Guest

 Guests play a special role:

 - do not have access to the list of Team members (i.e., they cannot see who is on the team)
-- cannot have any other role other than guest
+- cannot have any other role other than a guest